mtenorio50/iotMonitoringCapstone/README.md

 - Telemetry arrival is an event.
 - Missing telemetry is turned into an explicit “absence event” (time-window based), instead of being treated as a vague dashboard symptom.

 3) Explicit inference as a state machine (Python service)
-- A small inference service applies deterministic rules:
+- A proposed FSM monitor applies deterministic rules with graduated escalation:
+  - OK → STALE → OFFLINE_FAULT → RECOVERED → OK
-  - OK, SILENT (suppression), STALE, OFFLINE/FAULT
+  - SILENT state for planned suppression windows
+- Hysteresis: requires multiple consecutive heartbeats to confirm recovery (prevents flapping).
 - Each state transition produces a reason tag for auditability.

+4) Baseline comparison (control experiment)
+- A simple timeout-based monitor serves as the control.
+- No suppression awareness, no RECOVERED state, no hysteresis.
+- Used to answer RQ1: “How does inference-first compare to timeout-based monitoring?”

+5) Digital twin validation
+- 7 synthetic scenarios simulate real-world conditions (normal, suppression, dropout, jitter, degradation, hard fault, flapping).
+- Time-aligned metrics (accuracy, FP, FN, detection latency) compare both monitors against ground truth.
+- Parameter sweeps vary heartbeat interval to explore telemetry-rate trade-offs (RQ3).
+- Publication-quality plots generated for the report.

-4) ThingsBoard used for transport + visualization
+6) ThingsBoard used for transport + visualization
 - ThingsBoard handles device connectivity (MQTT) and dashboards.
 - Python is the “brain” that produces inferred state timelines and reasons.